iovisor/iovisor-ovn/README.md

 IOVisor-OVN sits on side of the traditional OVN architecture, it intercepts the contents of the different databases and it deploys the required network services using the IOVisor technology.

-For more details about the architecture please see [architecture details](./ARCHITECTURE.md).
+For more details about the architecture please see [ARCHITECTURE](./ARCHITECTURE.md).

 ## Getting Started

 IOVisor-OVN can be used in two different ways:

 - **Default**: provides a network backend, based on IOVisor and IOModules, for OVN + OpenStack.
 Please read [README_OPENSTACK](./README_OPENSTACK.md).
 - **Standalone**: allows to test IOModules, without using the OVN integration, staring from a yaml configuration file.
 Please read [README_STANDALONE](./README_STANDALONE.md)

 ## Tutorials